seL4/sel4-tutorials/tutorials/fault-handlers/fault-handlers.md

 When a fault is generated, the kernel will deliver an IPC message across the fault endpoint.
-This IPC message contains information that tells the fault handler why the fault occured as well as surrounding contextual information about the fault which might help the fault handler to rectify the anomaly.
+This IPC message contains information that tells the fault handler why the fault occurred as well as surrounding contextual information about the fault which might help the fault handler to rectify the anomaly.

 Each anomaly has its own message format because the information needed to